 TGS’ Summer Program Returns!

 In 2011 Temple Grandin School initiated its social skills summer program stemming from its on-going collaboration with the University of Colorado’s Speech, Language and Hearing Center, and local public radio station KGNU.

-This year the Univ. of Colo SLHS Center and Temple Grandin School & KGNU come together again to offer students in the Denver/Boulder Metro area with Asperger’s Syndrome and similar learning profiles this fun, exciting and powerful learning opportunity.
+The now annual program is offered again this summer to provide students in the Denver/Boulder Metro area with Asperger’s Syndrome and similar learning profiles a fun, exciting and powerful learning opportunity.

 Check out 2011′s PERSPECTIVES article in the Boulder Daily Camera and a video of the kids in the program!

 SUMMER PERSPECTIVES is a three week program for

 2 hours a day, Monday -Thursday, 1-3 pm, four days a week, three weeks